 If you’re concerned that your hands might get sweaty while you’re carrying the casket, you might consider wearing gloves to prevent them from slipping.

-While you're carrying the casket, it's a good idea to walk slowly for two reasons.
-First, this is a respectful way to proceed, whereas hurrying suggests you don't care about the job at hand.
-Second, you'll be carrying that heavy casket while walking very close to the other pallbearers.
-If you're trying to move too quickly or take unnecessarily large steps, you might jostle another pallbearer or step on their heel.
+While you’re lifting and carrying the casket, it’s a good idea to walk slowly for two reasons.
+First, this is a respectful way to proceed, whereas hurrying suggests you don’t care about the job at hand.
+Second, you’ll be carrying that heavy casket at a funeral while walking very close to the other pallbearers.
+If you’re trying to move too quickly or take unnecessarily large steps, you might jostle another pallbearer or step on their heel.